delphiine/bank-app/README.md

 run:

 ```
-to use node:
-nvm install node
-nvm use node

-to initialise the NPM project:
-npm init -y

-to run the 'jest' command:
-npm add jest
+to ensure all access to all dependencies:
-npm install -g jest
+npm install

-A sync prompt for node:
-npm i prompt-sync
 ```

 ### How to Run the App

-Once you have installed all the dependences, run app.js is in your REPL to start the program. run 'jest' to view all test results.
+Once you have all the dependences installed, run app.js in your REPL to start the program.

+Run 'jest' to view all test results.

 After depositing and withdrawing funds from your account, you will be able to print a statement that looks like the example below.